Big expansion planned for overcrowded Bangkok airport

 Passenger numbers to Thailand through its six airports are expected to reach 70 million this fiscal year, up from 66 million last year, Anirut said.

-At the midsession break, AOT shares were up 0.9 percent at 57.50 baht, outperforming a 0.57 percent drop in the main index .SETI.
+At the midsession break, AOT shares were up 0.9 percent at 57.50 baht, outperforming a 0.57 percent drop in the main index.

 (Reporting by Manunphattr Dhanananphorn; Writing by Khettiya Jittapong; Editing by Alan Raybould)